sojelee/Pirple-Assign-1/README.md

 ## Solution

-'Not Found handler' on for any request that does not have /hello in the path\
+The 'Not Found handler' on for any request that does not have /hello in the path\
-On /hello it return greeting "Hello !
+Resting /hello it return "Hello !
 Join Pirple to Master Nodejs" which default to English.
 You can add lang query parameter (eg. /hell?lang=sw) for another language.\
 You can add name query parameter to get you name added to the response (ex. /hello?lang=sw&name=Joselee).